cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ---
 title: "Plan and Scope the Pentest"
-linkTitle: "Stage 6: Plan and Scope the Pentest"
+linkTitle: "Plan and Scope the Pentest"
 weight: 210
 description: >
   Set up a schedule.
 Scope the pentest.